How Do Solar Panels Work?

 - Any unused electricity gets sent back to the electric grid: Any excess electricity that is not used domestically, passes through the electric meter and gets sent back to the grid, usually for electricity credits via net metering.

 Did you know?
-Many local electric utilities are often required by local net metering rules to buy your excess electricity at pre-set rates (usually at the same rate that residential customers pay for electricity) for credits.
+Many local electric utilities are often required by local net metering rules to “buy” your excess electricity at pre-set rates (usually at the same rate that residential customers pay for electricity) for credits.

 You can also qualify for the 26% federal tax rebate at the end of the year for the installation of a PV solar power system.
-Be sure to check your state and federal rebates and talk to your tax accountant to see if this might be a worthwhile pursuit for you.
+Be sure to also check your state and local utility incentives, and talk to your tax accountant about claiming the federal solar tax credit rebate when you file your taxes.

 Tip: Learn more about the Pros and Cons of Solar Energy here.

 Solar power systems use photovoltaic cells to generate clean, renewable electricity from the abundant solar rays, harnessing the energy of the sun. — Currently, there are three main types of PV solar systems available to homeowners: solar panels, solar shingles, and thin-film laminates.
 Let’s explore.